fikinur10/AtherosE2200Ethernet/README.md

 ## Installation
 Use OpenCore or Clover to inject the kext.

+## Contributions ##

+If you find my projects useful, please consider to buy me a cup of coffee: https://buymeacoffee.com/mieze

+Thank you for your support!
+Your contribution helps me to continue development.

 ## Troubleshooting
   - Disabling Energy Efficient Ethernet (EEE) may be required to avoid situations in which the link gets lost randomly.